tauinger-de/training.spring-adv/README.md

 The CustomerRepositoryTest includes an example of accessing the H2 web-console during test execution.

+### v060 - Configuration

+Makes use of configuration values in services and setup classes.

+Introduces an unused OrderProperties holder class (which can be used instead of
+@Value annotations) and a StringToDoubleMapConverter implementation to parse the configuration string into a Map.

 ## Copyright

 Copyright Thomas Auinger (thomas@auinger.de), Germany.